bentrevett/codeforces-scraper/README.md

 # codeforces-scraper

-**EDIT:** Turns on you can use codeforces API to get data instead of scraping each page, example: http://codeforces.com/api/contest.status?contestId=282&from=1&count=10000
+**EDIT:** Turns out you can use codeforces API to get data instead of scraping each page, example: http://codeforces.com/api/contest.status?contestId=282&from=1&count=10000

 Given the problem number, problem letter and specified programming language, this script will scrape codeforces.com for all of the accepted solutions to that problem and write them to a CSV file.